pajacobs-ghub/eDAQS-programs/README.md

 The supervising PC uses `0` as its id.
 Note that this is the ASCII character, not the numerical value (NULL character).

+It is expected that most applications will be written as Python scripts that call the high-level functions in this repository and the user will not need to write and read the RS485 messages directly.
+However, for debugging and learning about the system, it may be useful to be able to formulate and send messages to a node via a serial terminal.
-When using a terminal to send messages to a node, use the key-combination `Control-J` rather then the `Enter` key to send that new-line character.
+When using a serial terminal to send messages to a node, use the key-combination `Control-J` rather then the `Enter` key to send that new-line character.